 We have made an agreement or ‘Protocol’ with a number of LABCs and Approved Inspectors, which gives them the authority to approve potential build overs on our behalf, so long as they meet specific criteria.

 When a developer is working with building control, the inspector will review instances where a build over may be required.
 If they are satisfied with proposals and it fits our criteria, they will approve this on our behalf and the developer will not have to contact us for further approval.

 If the proposed build over does not fit within our criteria, or the inspector has concerns with the proposals, they will escalate this to us so that we can talk to the developer directly to offer advice and agree next steps.

-There are some circumstances when we will need to arrange a formal 'Building Over Agreement'.
-This is a legal document which is put in place to protect the sewer/drain and makes sure that we can access the pipe if something goes wrong.
+Where the option to divert the sewer is not feasible, we will consider entering into a ‘Build Over Agreement’ if you meet all of the required criteria.
+You will need to submit an enquiry form to us and we will assess your application.
+The ‘Build Over Agreement’ is a legal document which is put in place to protect the sewer/drain and makes sure that we can still access the pipe if something goes wrong.

 We have to make sure that we can always access our pipes for necessary maintenance and/or repairs.

 If we agree that you can build over a public sewer, you must make sure that you provide sufficient access points to the affected sewer (manholes and rodding points).
 Ideally, buildings and extensions should not be sited where they would remove an existing point of access.
 If this is not practical, we may agree to the re-location of an access point, outside of the proposed development.